ToolJet/ToolJet/docs/docs/gitsync.md

 ## Delete GitSync configuration

 To delete the GitSync configuration, go to the **Configure git** tab on the **Workspace settings** page, and click on the **Delete configuration** button.
-This will delete the SSH key from the GitHub repository and the GitSync feature will be disabled.
+This will delete the SSH key from the ToolJet configuration and the GitSync feature will be disabled.

+**Note:**
+- Deleting the GitSync configuration will not delete the apps from the git repository.
+The apps will still be available in the git repository in the same state as they were before the GitSync configuration was deleted.

 <div style={{textAlign: 'center'}}>